Lagartos de Tabasco

-Lagartos de Tabasco were a Mexican football team.
-The club was founded in 2002 in Villahermosa, Tabasco, Mexico and it played a few tournaments in Primera A till 2006 when the club left the league due to financial problems.
+Lagartos de Tabasco was a Mexican football team.
+The club was founded in 2002 in Villahermosa, Tabasco and it played a few tournaments in the Primera División 'A' de México until 2006, when the club left the league and was relocated to Coatzacoalcos, Veracruz due to financial problems.

 History

-The club's first match in the Primera A was against Nacional de Tijuana on 12 January 2003, the game was a 0–0 draw.
+The club's first match in the Primera División 'A' de México was against Nacional Tijuana on January 12, 2003, the game was a 0–0 draw.
 The club was relegated to Group B along with clubs Zacatepec, Tapatío, and Jaguares de Tapachula.
-The club finished third in their division during their first tournament so qualified to the playoffs but fail to reach the final losing 5–2 to the eventual tournament champions Club León.
+The club finished third in their division during their first tournament so qualified to the playoffs but fail to reach the final losing 5–2 to the eventual tournament champions León.

-In 2006 the club played its last tournament match against Puebla FC on 22 April 2006 beating them 2–0.
-The club finished last in Ascenso with a record of 8 wins, 2 draws and 9 losses; scoring 22 goals and allowing 23.
-The club moved to Coatzacoalcos and became a reserve team for Tiburones Rojos de Coatzacoalcos.
+In 2006, the club played its last tournament match against Puebla on April 22, 2006, beating them 2–0.
+The club finished last in the Ascenso with a record of 8 wins, 2 draws and 9 losses; scoring 22 goals and allowing 23.
+The club was moved to Coatzacoalcos, Veracruz and became a reserve team for Tiburones Rojos de Coatzacoalcos.